Studying at York gives you more than a degree. We help prepare you for whatever future path you choose to take.

-Starting in your second year, the York Award is an employability certificate awarded by the University alongside your degree.
-It recognises and rewards your contribution to societies, volunteering, employer events, work placements and internships.
+Starting in your second year, the York Award is an employability certificate awarded by the University.
+It recognises and rewards your contribution to college life, societies, volunteering, employer events, work placements and internships.

 Get a head start to a brighter future through the opportunities, resources and advice we offer.